visualjournalist/visualjournalist.github.io/_posts/2006-03-06-caveman-diet-to-eating-right-and-being-healthy.md

 link-project:  "http://visualjournali.st/img/2006-03-06__CaveMan.pdf"
 ---

-**Created a comic strip introduction to an article explaining the challenges of actually following a paleo diet.**
+**Created a comic strip introduction for an article explaining the challenges of actually following a paleo diet.**

 The intro text used in the comic strip: